Idriosiris/spring-exercise/README_Solution.md

     7. The use case though seems more like something that would benefit from an in-memory cache like guava, memcached etc or even a distributed cache like Redis
 22. Setup H2 database and cache response when called via company number
 23. Storage can also be persistent via file storage
+24. Write readme on how to go through the code and changes